 Should the business go bust, your money will be protected.

 Privalgo is regulated and authorised by the Financial Conduct Authority.
 One of the many measures we take to ensure our clients’ money is safe is separating it from the company’s funds.
 Should anything happen to Privalgo, your money will be secure.

-Call, email or book an appointment with a Privalgo Relationship Manager to talk about how we provide our clients and their funds with maximum security.BOOK AN APPOINTMENT
+Call, email or book an appointment with a Privalgo Relationship Manager to talk about how we provide our clients and their funds with maximum security.Request a free quote